JanJaapPoos/DRuMFISH/WP3.md

 # FLBEIA

-[FLBEIA (Garcia, Sánchez et al. 2017)](http://www.sciencedirect.com/science/article/pii/S2352711017300171) is a bio-economic simulation model that follows the management strategy approach.
+[FLBEIA (Garcia et al. 2017)](http://www.sciencedirect.com/science/article/pii/S2352711017300171) is a bio-economic simulation model that follows the management strategy approach.
 It is multi-stock and multifleet and uncertainty is introduced using montecarlo approach.
 The stocks can be described using different stocks dynamics, in biomass or age structured.
 In turn the activity of the fleets is divided in métiers that share the same catch profile.
 The main steps of the management process are modeled explicitly.
 Hence, the performance of the stock assessment models and the harvest control rules as part of the management process can be tested.
 In DrumFish we have added new elements to the model in order to facilitate the evaluation of management procedures in a data limited and mixed fisheries context.

 ## SPiCT and a4a
-Wrappers of a4a (Jardim, Millar et al. 2014) and SPicT (Pedersen and Berg 2017) models have been developed and incorporated to the FLBEIA R package.
+Wrappers of a4a [(Jardim et al. 2014)](https://academic.oup.com/icesjms/article/72/1/232/2804293) and SPicT [(Pedersen and Berg 2017)] (http://onlinelibrary.wiley.com/doi/10.1111/faf.12174/abstract) models have been developed and incorporated to the FLBEIA R package.
 Now, these models can be used within the management procedure to produce estimates of the real stock abundance and exploitation rate simulated in the Operating Model.
 The models can be combined with observation errors and Harvest control rules to carry out an integrate evaluation of the performance of the management procedures.

 ## MultiStock Harvest Control Rule
-A multistock HCR (Garcia, Prellezo et al. 2016) have been defined and incorporated to the library.
+A multistock HCR (Garcia et al. 2016) have been defined and incorporated to the library.
 This HCR produces simultaneous management advice for the stocks selected.
 The main aim of the HCR is to maximize fishing opportunities while ensuring sustainability of the stocks.
 To achieve it we imposed the restrictions below:
 1. Produce compatible catch advice among the stocks.
 2. Take the most out of fishing opportunities.
 3. Result in fishing mortality levels compatible with MSY ranges.